riteshkasat/Spam-Classifier/README.md

 - **test-data**
 This directory contains the unlabelled data files that needs to be classified as spam or ham.

+- **stopwords.txt**
+This is a text file that contains list of words which are filtered out before processing of natural language data (text)

 **Note:** This repo contains demo data with a handful of spam and ham files for training.
 For significant results, please collect large amount of training data.

 Running